dstolts/Azure_Classroom/2016-12-05-Classroom.md

 ### Azure Active Directory ###
 Certain SDKs require the user to have an Active Directory account created on their Azure subscription.

-In order to set this up, users will need to walk through the following steps:
+To set this up, users will need to walk through the following steps:
 - Login to http://manage.windowsazure.com
 - Click the button for active directory and select the Default Directory